rocketinsights/edb_docs/content/epas/epas_inst_linux/using_a_package_manager_to_install_advanced_server.rst

    edb-as12-server-sslutils                           This package installs functionality that provides SSL support. edb-as12-server-cloneschema                        This package installs the EDB Clone Schema extension.
 For more information about EDB Clone Schema, see the EDB Postgres Advanced Server Guide. edb-as12-server-parallel-clone                     This package installs functionality that supports the EDB Clone Schema extension. edb-as12-pgagent                                   Installs pgAgent; pgAgent is a job scheduler for Advanced Server.
-Before installing this package, you must install EPEL; for detailed information about installing EPEL, see :ref:`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>`. edb-as12-edbplus                                   The ``edb-edbplus`` package contains the files required to install the EDB*Plus command line client.
+Before installing this package, you must install EPEL; for detailed information about installing EPEL, see
+`Installing Advanced Server on a Linux Host <installing_advanced_server_on_a_linux_host>_`.

+   edb-as12-edbplus                                   The ``edb-edbplus`` package contains the files required to install the EDB*Plus command line client.
 EDB*Plus commands are compatible with Oracle's SQL*Plus. edb-as12-pgsnmpd                                   SNMP (Simple Network Management Protocol) is a protocol that allows you to supervise an apparatus connected to the network. edb-as12-pljava                                    Installs PL/Java, providing access to Java stored procedures, triggers and functions via the JDBC interface.